 Wet bars also serve as a place to store food and drink items.
 Cabinets often hold a variety of glassware, beverages and bar snacks.
 Depending on the size of the bar, some may also store silverware, plates, napkins and cleaning products.

 Wet bars often include a small wine or regular fridge to keep beverages cold.
 In large spaces, wet bars may be designed as an L or a U shape, while in small spaces they tend to be flush to the wall.

 Different Barstool Heights

 Barstool height does vary, depending on if the bar is standard bar height or counter height.
 Regular kitchen chairs won't work at a bar regardless of the height because they're typically designed for a 30-inch surface.
 When purchasing stools, don't overcrowd the space.
 Make sure there's a space of 26 to 30 inches from the center of one stool to the next.

-Stools that are considered counter height should have a seat around 24 inches high to fit properly under a standard 36-inch counter.
-For the standard bar height of 42 inches, the seat of a barstool should be around 30 inches.
+A kitchen counter barstool that is considered counter height should have a seat around 24 inches high to fit properly under a standard 36-inch counter.
+For a standard bar height of 42 inches, the seat of a barstool should be around 30 inches from the floor, according to Richard Taylor Architects.
 At both of these heights, stools should easily slide in and out.
 If you prefer more of a "belly-up-to-the-bar" style often found in pubs, choose a stool with a seat that's 40 inches high.

 Gia Miller received her journalism degree from The University of Georgia and began her career as an intern at O, The Oprah Magazine.
 She then spent several years at Elle DECOR magazine where she immersed herself in the world of interior design.
 Several apartments and homes later, she’s now mastered the art of DIY.
 Gia enjoys writing stories that both educate and encourage others to take a chance and try something new.
 To learn more, visit her website - www.giamillerwrites.com.